 The costs of providing the various programs and other activities have been summarized on a functional basis.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 Estimates may be used in developing allocation of expenses by function.
 Expenses directly attributable to a specific functional activity are reported as expenses of those functional activities.
-Other expenses are allocated based on the percentage of time spent by Meeting personnel performing that functional activity.
+Other expenses are allocated based on the percentage of the Meeting property's square footage utilized by that functional activity.